Trump surprises aides, gets ahead of allies with promise of Syria strike

 Trump has pressed his foreign counterparts and his aides to develop options that go further than strikes he ordered last year on a Syrian airfield in response to another chemical weapons attack.
 Those strikes did little to dampen the Syrian regime's abilities to carry out these type of attacks, and reports at the time indicated planes were taking off from the airstrip soon after the US strikes ended.

 This time, Trump has pressed for a more muscular response that would more credibly deter Syrian leader Bashar al-Assad from carrying out chemical attacks on civilians in the future, officials said.
-But questions remain about how bigger the response this time may be, and how willing US partners are to join in.
+But questions remain about how much bigger the response this time may be, and how willing US partners are to join in.

 Coalition